nhlongnguyen/local-ai-packaged/README.md

 ---

 The project includes a `start_services.py` script that handles starting both the Supabase and local AI services.
-The script accepts a `--profile` flag to specify which GPU configuration to use.
+The script accepts several flags:
+- `--profile` to specify which GPU configuration to use
+- `--environment` to choose between private (default) and public deployment modes
+- `--rebuild` to force container rebuilds when environment variables have changed

 ### For Nvidia GPU users